Breakup of an active chiral fluid

-An example of non-linear evolution is shown in \cref{fig:pinch and logh}(a), where the initial shape is drawn in light orange, and a sequence of darkening lines shows the strip as time progresses.
-The final shape, which we fill in orange, pinches off at the origin.
-Somewhat surprising is that the thickness function $h$ is symmetric about the pinch-point, with all asymmetry in the strip coming from the totally anti-symmetric center-line.
-The global (anti-)symmetry of these shapes is a result of the initial conditions, but were seen to hold true locally for all initial conditions we tried.
-The symmetry of $h$ is demonstrated nicely in \cref{fig:pinch and logh}(b), which shows a sequence of thickness profiles as the break-up time is approached.
-Taking a closer look at \cref{fig:pinch and logh}(b) we notice that the break-up is highly localised, with the thickness decreasing rapidly near the origin but changing slowly in the far-field.
+An example of a nonlinear evolution is shown in \cref{fig:pinch and logh}(a), where the initial shape is drawn in light orange, and a sequence of darkening lines shows the strip as time progresses.
+The final shape, which we shade in orange, pinches off at the origin.
+Despite the profiles looking antisymmetric, the thickness function $h$ is symmetric about the pinch-point, with all asymmetry in the strip coming from the totally anti-symmetric center-line.
+The global (anti-)symmetry of these shapes is a result of the initial conditions, but the symmetries were seen to hold true locally for all initial conditions we tried.
+The symmetry of $h$ is demonstrated nicely in \cref{fig:pinch and logh}(b), which shows a sequence of thickness profiles as the breakup time is approached.

+To check our theory against experiment, we compare simulations run from the same, but smoothed, initial condition as the experiments shown in \cref{fig:experimental break and schematic}(a) with experiment.
+The results are shown in \cref{fig:experiment compare}, where the experiments, shown in shades of orange, match the simulations, shown as dashed black lines.
+Note that in comparing the results we have used the experimental values of the parameters taken from Soni et al. \cite{soni2019odd} to compute $\ell_R$, but adjusted the timescale.
+While there is not sufficient experimental data to follow the dynamics close to breakup, there is a clear transition between a linear (small deformation) and nonlinear regime.

+As the moment of breakup is approached, these nonlinearities become more important and control the dynamics.
+To understand them, we take a closer look at \cref{fig:pinch and logh}(b) to notice that the breakup is highly localized, with the thickness decreasing rapidly near the origin but changing slowly in the far-field.
 This suggests that a local analysis of the pinch region will be sufficient.